Brittney and her pup, Shawty (“Shorty” with a southern twang), tackle DIY motorcycle maintenance in their own garage together.

 Many shops or dealerships will charge extra (or won’t install them at all) if you buy the tires elsewhere and bring them in to be mounted.
 Don’t deny your local shop the opportunity to earn your business: shop for your tires there.

 Falling prey to price: Online deals can seem too-good-to-be-true and are hard to pass up.
-Keep in mind, tire blowouts from a warehouse could mean a batch of tires is getting too old to sell and they want to get rid of them by slashing prices.
+Keep in mind, tire bargains from a warehouse could indicate a batch of old tires that they want to get rid of.

 Longevity: meant to last as long as possible, usually requires a hard compound that heats up slower and doesn’t “melt” or wear down as quickly.
 Great for touring and cross-country riding.